midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 all ledger state fields holding contract references must be initialized in the contract constructor.
 We have the following requirement:

-> `compactc` must statically detect when a contract-typed ledger state field is not initialized and report an informative error.
+> `compactc` must statically detect when a contract-typed ledger state field might not be initialized and report an informative error.

 ### Contract Types May Not Appear in Circuit Parameter/Return Types